 The Ulla Johnson store is located on a landmarked block of Bleecker Street in the historic district of Noho located in Manhattan's Greenwich Village.
-The project was a complete gut renovation with only the historic, copper storefront remaining and (newly) polished after our work was complete.
+The project was a complete gut renovation with only the historic copper storefront remaining, which was (newly) polished after our work was complete.
 The renovation included a new layout, all new finishes and fixtures, new lighting, new street signage, new HVAC and life-safety systems.

-Every finish throughout the store was replaced including a custom, irregularly laid-out white oak chevron floor and a green marble base that wraps the perimeter of the store and transitions into the floor surface of the decorative pass-through between the main rooms.
-The high ceilings were emphasized with exaggeratedly-tall mirrors and soft, coved crowns where the walls meet the ceiling.
+Every finish throughout the store was replaced including a custom irregularly laid-out white oak chevron floor and a green marble base that wraps the perimeter of the store and transitions into the floor surface of the decorative pass-through between the main rooms.
+The high ceilings were emphasized with exaggerated tall mirrors and soft coved crowns where the walls meet the ceiling.
 The appearance of taller windows was created by building new tall frames with artificial light installed behind new window treatments to transform the low windows and further emphasize the height of the ceilings.
-Soft, muted tones with varying textures provided by stone, wood and plaster were carefully selected to highlight the clothing and palette of Ulla Johnson's collections.
+Soft, muted tones with varying textures provided by stone, wood, and plaster were carefully selected to highlight the clothing and palette of Ulla Johnson's collections.

 The historic, copper storefront was polished and then left to patina for twenty-four hours before sealing it in order to capture the perfect color to compliment the interior of the store and Ulla Johnson's collections.

 Elizabeth Roberts Architecture & Design, PC was hired to do the project along with Alexis Brown Interiors who collaborated on the interiors with our interior design team.
 The project was a highly collaborative and extremely creative process involving many talented and visionary team members including our client Ulla Johnson who along with everyone else on the team added to the final product in a significant and meaningful way.

 ERAD Design Team; Elizabeth Roberts, Elliot Meier, Jessica Keenan